borzari/CMSSW_SPRACE_2018/README.md

 In this branch i'll include some commands really importants in Linux, SSH and Github.

 ## Linux
+Linux is an operating system.
+An operating system is software that manages all of the hardware resources associated with your desktop or laptop.
+To put it simply – the operating system manages the communication between your software and your hardware.
+Without the operating system (often referred to as the “OS”), the software wouldn’t function.

+Some important commands:

-The `pwd` is a very useful command, this shows the folder as you stay.
-E. g. if you are in the folder Desktop this command will return:
+-`pwd`, shows the folder as you stay.
+E. g. `/home/user/Desktop`

-`/home/user/Desktop`